What is address munging?

 Are there any differerences between an email address munger, an email address encoder, and an email address encrypter?

 Or mailto encoder, email address obfuscator, or email address disguiser, hider, masker, cloaker, distorter, concealer ....
 Absolutely nothing.
-Sometimes people might call one an email munger, email encoder, email encrypter, email obfuscator, etc. But these names (without the word "address" in them) might refer to the encoding of an actual email to be sent, versus the munging of the email address to be posted on a webpage.
+Sometimes people might call one an email munger, email encoder, email encrypter, email obfuscator, etc. However, these names without the word "address" in them, might refer to the encoding of an actual email to be sent, versus the munging of the email address to be posted on a webpage.

 Some people don't say "munge" (like "lunge"), they say "mung" (like "hung").
 I actually looked up both words, and they both work.
 I even looked up some of the history of the words, and it's not clear which came first.
-We say "munge".
-Why?
-I don't know.
+We here at AddressMunger.com say "munge".

 How can I tell others about your site?

 We are also in desparate need of human translators.
 (No computerized translations please.)
-If you would like to volunteer to be a translator, Contact us at .
+If you would like to volunteer to be a translator, Contact us through this page, generated by our contact form generator.

 I have a question, comment, or suggestion not covered above.
 How can I contact you?